IruneAI/Azure-ML-CapstoneProject/starter_file/README.md

 ### Overview

 The dataset used by this project was available under [Kaggle](https://www.kaggle.com/ronitf/heart-disease-uci).
 This database contains 76 attributes, but all published experiments refer to using a subset of 14 of them.
 In particular, the Cleveland database is the only one that has been used by ML researchers to this date.
-The "goal" field refers to the presence of heart disease in the patient.
-It is integer valued from 0 (no presence) to 4.
+The "goal" field refers to the presence of heart disease in the patient (0: no presence, 1: presence)

 ### Task

-The task will be a classication task to 'determine'the presente of a heart disease ranging from 0 to 4 as stated above (target).
+The task will be a binay classication task to 'determine'the presence of a heart disease (being target [0,1]).
 For that, the following features will be used:
 - age
 - sex
 - chest pain type (4 values)